STUDY JAPANESE ONLINE WITH NATIVES HERE

 If you pay attention, you will see that these reasons are totally connected to something external to you.
 The motivation of these people to learn English does not come from within them.

-they just learn by obligation.
-That's why many try to learn English and fail.
-Lack of motivation, desire and effort.
-Those who study Japanese often want to learn for the following reasons:
+They only learn out of obligation.
+That’s why many try to learn English and fail.
+They lack motivation, desire, and effort.
+Those who study japonês generally want to learn for the following reasons:

 • Because I like the culture;